israelias/resume-ux/README.md

 - For the most part, the type of classes assigned to elements in index.html are controlled in style.css and only helper classes such as lh-1, .align-middle from libraries are used.
 Never using classes that set a family of properties other than the .nav-pills variety for scrollspy.
 If required, only helpers with a single scope/purpse i.e. text-right.
 Effort was made to keep this to a minimum, typically warranting dedicated rulesets for elements requiring three or more heavy-lifting helper classes.
 Helper classes that are considered "heavy-lifting" are classes that set box model display properties and dimensions.
 However, this is not always achieved as in some cases, minor elements using heavy lifting helper classes were not deemed to fully require dedicated rulesets in style.css.
 Decision was made relative to the scope of what is already controlled in style.css.

 - In order to keep the markup clean and avoid the nested trifecta of 'container-fluid -> row -> col-11' before arriving at semantic html-sectioned elements; the utilities that achieve the wrapper's responsive behavior are now applied to the html itself, removing three levels of div-wraps.
+This radically tidied the HTML markup ensuring that the largest structures of the site are semantically sectioned.
+This provides the ability to quickly set a new stack width for various applications by simply declaring a new value out of twelve without sacrifice to any site functionality.

+    ```css

+        :root {
+             /* Desired width variable (out of 12) */
+            --of-twelve: 11;

+            /* Resulting width property as percentage */
+            --width: calc(var(--of-twelve) / 12 * 100%);
+        }

+        :root > * {
+            width: var(--width);
+        }

+    ```

 - Given the semantic clarity achieved in the article-stack, consideration will be given to the removal of the Introduction `<article>` from the collapsible stack; its potential, logical (and semantic) location being within the main body `<header>`.